Giveth/giveth-docs/whatisgiveth/introPlatform.md

 ## Welcome to the Giveth Platform Circle!

-This Giveth Platform Circle is the terminal for designers, developers, testers, systems engineers and product managers alike, and is where the Future of Giving is being built.
+The Giveth Platform Circle is the terminal for designers, developers, testers, systems engineers and product managers alike, and is where the Future of Giving is being built.
 We collaborate with the Community Circle to get feedback from our users and design experiences that make it easy for people to create, give, receive and trace.

 The Platform Circle, while building high-quality products, proclaims success by encouraging its members to learn, grow, collaborate and celebrate achievement together.
 By building workflows that are inclusive, transparent and well-structured, we thereby build strong teams of talented and inspired contributors.